 What equipment is available to monitor blood sugar levels?

-Testing your blood glucose (blood sugar) level is the only accurate way of knowing whether it is too high or low.
+If you have diabetes, testing your blood glucose (blood sugar) level is the only accurate way of knowing whether it is too high or low.
 You cannot accurately judge your blood sugar level just by how you feel.

-You can check your blood sugar level using the following equipment
+You can check your blood sugar level using the following equipment:

 If you need to test for ketones, you can use: